 CD Term greater than 12 Months - Three percent of the amount withdrawn, plus a $25 fee

-|2.00%||$1k||-||MidFirst Direct||84 Month High Yield Online CD|
+Long-Term High Yield Online CDs

-MidFirst Bank, one of the largest privately owned banks in the United States.
-MidFirst Bank traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
+MidFirst Bank, one of the largest privately owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
 The name was changed to MidFirst Bank in 1982, following the purchase of a thrift charter.
-Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $9 Billion and 80 branch locations in Oklahoma and Arizona.
+Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $14.7 billion and 79 branch locations in Colorado, Oklahoma, and Arizona.

-How the Rates Compare
+How the High Yield Online CDs Compare